-Now if you don’t find anything that tickles your fancy here shoot us an email and we’ll hook you up with answer!
-As we all know, askstudent sits in a cave in the center of piles upon piles of resource books and has some of the administrators from the university tied to wall for the answers to all you inquisitive inquiries.
+now if you don’t find anything that tickles your fancy here shoot us an email and we’ll hook you up with answer! as we all know, askstudent sits in a cave in the center of piles upon piles of resource books and has some of the administrators from the university tied to wall for the answers to all your inquisitive inquiries.

-Now fine, they might sound like something you don’t care about, but let me tell you what, when you’re waiting two weeks for an appointment with an adviser at UC, you’ll wish that you picked something tinier like Innis.
-And when you’re walking through New College with a face of “meh,” wishing for something a little more aesthetically-pleasing, you’ll wish you picked something along the lines of Trinity.
+now fine, this might sound like something you don’t care about, but let me tell you, when you’re waiting two weeks for an appointment with an adviser at UC, you’ll wish that you picked something tinier like innis.
+And when you’re walking through new college with a face of “meh,” wishing for something a little more aesthetically-pleasing, you’ll wish you picked something along the lines of trinity.

-And how do you choose your order of ranking?
-Well, for starters, take a look at the many, many, maaaaaany archived posts on them.
-But do your own research!
-Take some tours, do a little reading, yada yada yada.
+and how do you choose your order of ranking?
+Well, for starters, take a look at the many, many, maaaaaany archived posts on them. but do your own research, too! take some tours, do a little reading, yada yada yada.
 But if you’re stiiiiiiiiiill confused, feel free to just send me an email.

-Q: I’m poor and am considering taking a post beside that friendly bum outside of Timmies on Spadina and College. 🙁
+Q: i’m poor and am considering taking a post beside that friendly bum outside of timmies at spadina and college. 🙁

-A: Let’s try not to be so melodramatic here sonny, you have multiple options after begging your parents for money.
+A: let’s try not to be so melodramatic here, you have multiple options after begging your parents for money.

-2) If your not on OSAP, don’t turn to the street corners just yet.
-The Career Center had many job postings for every variety of person (this is not a promotion *cough cough*) but seriously babes/studs check it out.
+2) if you’re not on OSAP, don’t turn to the street corners just yet. the Career Center had many job postings for every variety of person (this is not a promotion *cough cough*) but seriously– check it out.

 A: Definitely a frequently asked question.